scott-stockwell/clear-my-record-law-codification/expungability-rules/Any class A felony offense.md

 # Any class A felony offense (Can Not be expunged)

-We will look at the Level &. ... to determine how the charge was clasified
+We will look at the Charge Type & Class to determine how the charge was clasified

 ## Data Source